Rightsholder Content

 Why do we need their confirmation to make changes?

 There are a variety of reasons.
 As they are a digital distributor, they may have the exclusive rights to distribute the content on digital platforms.
 Therefore, we prefer to have the digital distributor involved in the conversation.
-Adding them to the conversation also helps because they also have the tools to avoid content blocks on future manual uploads.
+Adding them to the conversation also helps because they have the tools to avoid content blocks on future manual uploads.

-How are there tracks on my profile that belong to another artist?
+Why are there tracks on my profile that belong to another artist?

 Sometimes tracks are uploaded to the wrong profile as part of our SoundCloud Go subscription service.
 This is known as misingested content.
 This happens when labels and rightholders send SoundCloud the content via the supply chain feed, and our system mistakenly attributes it to the wrong profile.